This guide will take you to the process of configuring an Internal Scanner Standalone VM on a certain instance.

 On the final screen, hit FINISH to create the new machine:

-Note: Make sure that you have at least 2 CPU cores, 8GB RAM and 80GB storage.
+Note : The minimum requirements are at least 2 CPU cores, 8GB RAM and 80GB storage for reduced scan scopes.
 Recommended specifications are 4 CPUs and 8(16) GB of RAM.
-Ideally, we would want a machine with at least 4 CPUs and 16 GB of RAM for a larger Scan Surface target.
+Ideally, the ISVM should have at least 4 CPUs and 16 GB of RAM for a larger Scan Surface target.

 With our VM being created, we now need to associate the downloaded VMDK file.
 Right click the virtual machine and select SETTINGS :